wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.0.6 - 05/10/2014 =
+- Fixed a JavaScript syntax error in the `font` custom field type.
+- Fixed a bug in the `image` and `media` field types and the `font` custom field type that escaping the frame did not cancel setting the selection.
+- Fixed an issue that the section tab script was applying the styling to all the `ul` elements inside the section.
+- Tweaked the styling of the repeatable section buttons.
+- Tweaked the `autocomplete` custom field type to find more posts by loosening the search criteria.
+- Fixed a bug in the `autocomplete` custom field type that setting the `prePopulate` option caused a JavaScript error after submitting the form.
+- Fixed an issue that submitted form input data array in validation callback methods lost array keys of fields with individual set capabilities when the form-submitting user has lower capability than the stored field capability.
+- Added the ability to set a link and its label in the title cell of the plugin listing table for a custom post type created by the framework.
+- Fixed an issue that the `dial` and `autocomplete` custom field type fields could not be repeated properly in repeatable sections.

 = 3.0.5 - 04/29/2014 =
 - Fixed a bug that the `redirect_url` option of the `submit` field type did not take effect.